CGowdy/flex-calendar/docs/implementation-status.md

 ### 1. No Holiday Management/Data Source

 **Current State:**
-- Holidays grouping can exist in data, and the new reflow utilities will respect any `groupingKey === 'holidays'` entries.
+- Exception layers can exist in data, and the new reflow utilities will respect any `layerKey === 'exceptions'` entries.
 - There is still **no UI or API flow** to add/remove holidays, import ICS, or toggle exclusions post-setup.
 - Setup Wizard does not collect holidays, so most calendars will never populate the exclusion set.

 **Impact:** High — smart reflow depends on holiday data, but users cannot provide it yet, blocking MVP parity with the spec.

-### 2. No Abeka Reference Tracking
+### 2. No Reference Layer Tracking

 **Current State:**
-- Abeka grouping is stored like any other student grouping.
+- Reference layer data is stored like any other progress layer.
-- Dashboard lacks delta calculations, "today vs Abeka" messaging, and milestones.
+- Dashboard lacks delta calculations, "today vs reference layer" messaging, and milestones.
-- No composable/service to compare the current date to Abeka's pacing.
+- No composable/service to compare the current date to the reference layer's pacing.

-**Impact:** High — differentiating Abeka vs student calendars is central to the product promise and is part of the MVP milestone.
+**Impact:** High — differentiating reference vs progress layers is central to the product promise and is part of the MVP milestone.

 ### 3. Missing API Endpoints